Guilherme-Santos42/WiresharkNetworkPatterns/README.md

 # WiresharkNetworkPatterns
 Documentation focused on pattern discovery in Wireshark, useful for identifying malware, suspicious behavior, and other types of unusual activity.
+First, I'll give a very basic overview of Wireshark, and later in this documentation I'll focus in detail on pattern discovery using Malware-Traffic-Analysis.net.

 # Starts Here #